allynbauer/statuspanic/README.markdown

 How It Works
 ====================
-The module's are loaded via a Javascript request on the initial page load.
+The module's are loaded on the initial page load.
 From there, Ajax is used to update each module every x seconds, where x is specified in config.json for each module.
 You could have some modules refresh every minute and others refresh every week.

 Notes
 ====================